POLITICAL SCIENCE (PSC)

 The formation, distribution, structure, properties, and techniques of measuring public opinions in the United States.

 Examination of the forces and processes affecting United States foreign relations.
 Attention is also given to the content and problems of contemporary American foreign policy.

 PSC 414 American Defense Policy.
 3 hours.

 Investigation of the processes involved in making American defense and security policy and of the substance of that policy.

 Attention is given to research design, the role of theory, variance control, measurement, reliability, validity, and sampling; includes an introduction to SPSS.

-The course may be repeated for a total of 6 hours.
+May be repeated for a maximum of 6 hours.
 Selected problems in various areas in political science.

 Examination of the theory and practice of various types of surveys and different parts of the survey research process (e.g., sampling, questionnaire design, interviewing, data reduction).